J-Afzal/Lane-and-Object-Detection/README.md

 <!--
 x.
 Performance Tests
   - Add docs to python code
-  - Move all performance test consts out of globals to remove dependency on globals.hpp
   - Add black formatting linting check in Linters (any other checks for python code?)

   - Test performance tests and graph generation (update readme docs on process)
     - Test on windows and also ubuntu and jetson nano? (update installation instructions)
+    - Maybe have CI which does perf tests???
+How to combine all platforms in to one db/graph?)
+Upload artifacts?
     - Add below section after general information
         ### Performance Tests